Dailekh District: Transportation

 Dailekh is connected with Birendranagar (the capital city of Karnali Province) with a road called Dailekh road (F-48).
 Dailekh road meets to Ratna Highway (NH-12) at Birendranagar (Surkhet).
 Ratna Highway is connected with Mahendra Highway (NH-1) at Kohalpur.
 Through Mahendra Highway one can get access to Kathmandu, Pokhara and other cities of Nepal.

 There is another road connecting Dailekh to Karnali Highway (NH-13) via Dullu.

 The national capital Kathmandu is at distance of 647.41 km from Dailekh.

 The nearest airport for Dailekh is Surkhet Airport which is about 70 km at distance from Dailekh.

 Demographics

-At the time of the 2011 Nepal census, Dailekh District had a population of 261,770, Of these, 97.9% spoke Nepali, 1.5% Magar, 0.2% Gurung, 0.1% Kham, 0.1% Tamang and 0.1% other languages as their first language.
+At the time of the 2021 Nepal census, Dailekh District had a population of 252,313.
+10.62% of the population is under 5 years of age.
+It has a literacy rate of 75.50% and a sex ratio of 1089 females per 1000 males.
+122,905 (48.71%) lived in municipalities.

-In terms of ethnicity/caste, 34.8% were Chhetri, 18.6% Kami, 14.1% Thakuri, 10.9% Hill Brahmin, 9.2% Magar, 5.0% Damai/Dholi, 3.1% Sarki, 1.5% Sanyasi/Dasnami, 1.3% Gurung, 0.3% Badi, 0.3% Newar, 0.2% other Dalit, 0.2% Musalman, 0.1% Kumal, 0.1% Tamang and 0.1% others.

-In terms of religion, 97.4% were Hindu, 1.9% Buddhist, 0.5% Christian and 0.2% Muslim.

-In terms of literacy, 62.3% could read and write, 3.3% could only read and 34.3% could neither read nor write.
+Khas people make up a majority of the population with 88% of the population, while Khas Dalits make up 28% of the population.
+Hill Janjatis make up 11% of the population, of which Magars are 9% of the population.

+At the time of the 2021 census, 95.90% of the population spoke Nepali and 2.96% Magar Dhut as their first language.
+In 2011, 97.9% of the population spoke Nepali as their first language.